chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 By Definition 2.4.1, the number of Delimiter Characters in ζ is Δ(ζ).

-By Axiom W.1 (Delimiter Axiom), words in L do not contain Delimiters.
+By Axiom W.1 (Discovery Axiom), words in L do not contain Delimiters.
 By Definition 2.1.3, the words in W:sub:ζ are obtained by splitting ζ  at the Delimiters.
 Therefore, the total number of non-Delimiter characters in ζ is the sum of the lengths of the words in W*:sub:ζ, which is Σ:sub:(i, α) ∈ W_ζ l(α).

 Since every Character in ζ is either a Delimiter or part of a Word (and not both), the total number of Characters in ζ is the sum of the number of delimiters and the number of characters in words.
 By Definition 1.1.2, the total number of non-Empty characters in ζ is l(ζ).
 Therefore, the number of non-Empty Characters in ζ is equal to the number of Delimiters plus the sum of the lengths of the words in W*:sub:ζ.